Biden, Clinton pick up campaign mantle for storm-hit Obama

-COLUMBUS, Ohio, Oct 29 (Reuters) - Pulled back to Washington to address the storm pounding the East Coast just days before the presidential election, President Barack Obama passed his campaign banner on Monday to Vice President Joe Biden and the man he has anointed his “Secretary of Explaining Stuff,” former President Bill Clinton.
+COLUMBUS, Ohio (Reuters) - Pulled back to Washington to address the storm pounding the East Coast just days before the presidential election, President Barack Obama passed his campaign banner on Monday to Vice President Joe Biden and the man he has anointed his “Secretary of Explaining Stuff,” former President Bill Clinton.

 Obama cut short a campaign trip to Florida to deal with Hurricane Sandy, threatening much of the East Coast.